ARGOeu/ams-push-server/README.md

  `ams_token`).
 You can control this behavior and decide whether or not to pre-load any already active subscriptions.

  - `acl`: List of certificate DNs which are allowed to access the service.

+ -  `syslog_enabled`: Direct logging of the service to the syslog socket

 You can find the configuration template at `conf/ams-push-server-config.template`.
 ## Managing the protocol buffers and gRPC definitions